 Clevercast Multilingual Live Streaming now includes supports for simultaneous translation at home (T@H).
-This allows translators to provide their simultaneous interpretation from their own home using a browser with WebRTC support (Mozilla Firefox or Google Chrome).
+This allows translators to provide their simultaneous interpretation from their own home using a browser with WebRTC support (preferably Mozilla Firefox).

 It works like this:

 - From the event location, a regular SRT or RTMP broadcast is sent to Clevercast.
 This contains the video stream and the single original audio stream (floor).

 - For each additional language, Clevercast provides a language room to translators.
 In this room, they can see and hear the incoming livestream, connect their microphone and start translating.

 - Clevercast receives the audio streams of the translators and merges them with the original broadcasted stream.
 The result is a multilingual live stream that can be watched globally on every device or platform via our multi-language player.

 By default, a faded version of the original audio stream will be heard in the background of the translated audio streams.
 In the language section of your account settings, you can adjust the background volume of the original language in a translated audio stream on a scale from 0 (no background volume) to 99 (very loud).